Iterability for (transfinite) stacks: Generic absoluteness of iterability

-So fix $\Tt$ of limit length.
+So fix $\Tt$ of limit length $\leq\Omega$.
 We will find some $\Tt$-cofinal $b\in V[G]$ and a $(\Tt,b)$-terminally-non-dropping inflation $(\Xx,c)$ of $(\Tt,b)$, with $(\Xx,c)\in V$ via $\Sigma$.

-For this, working in $V$, we form a Boolean valued minimal simultaneous inflation of various candidates for $\Tt$.
+For this, working in $V$, we form a Boolean valued comparison inflation of various candidates for $\Tt$.
 Fix $p_0\in\PP$ forcing that $\dot{\Tt}$ is as above.
-We will define the (Boolean valued minimal simultaneous) inflation relative to $p_0$, producing a tree $(\Xx,c)$, and show that there is $q\leq p_0$ such that $q$ forces that it works for some $\dot{\Tt}$-cofinal branch $\dot{b}$.
+We will define the (Boolean valued comparison) inflation relative to $p_0$, producing a tree $(\Xx,c)$, and show that there is $q\leq p_0$ such that $q$ forces that it works for some $\dot{\Tt}$-cofinal branch $\dot{b}$.
 This is enough by density.

 So, we define a tree $\Xx$ on $M$, using extenders $E^\Xx_\alpha$ with indices $\xi_\alpha$, as follows.
 Let $E^\Xx_0$ be the least $E\in\es_+^M$ such that some $q\leq p_0$ forces that $E^{\dot{\Tt}}_0=E$.
 This gives $\Xx\rest 2$.